Local Interlayer Tunneling Between Two-Dimensional Electron Systems in the Ballistic Regime: Summary

 \section{Summary}

-In general, the zero-bias anomaly in tunneling into 2DES's reflects the qualitative effects of the Coulomb interactions on the tunneling process.
-While these effects are interesting in their own right, in the context of a VSTM they would represent a barrier to obtaining useful data.
-Through an explicit calculation, we have shown that in a ballistic system with efficient screening, the tunneling rate in the limit of zero bias is not entirely suppressed by Coulomb effects.
-This implies that the VSTM will indeed be capable of probing low energy physics of clean 2DESs through tunneling.
-We note that the main purpose of the current paper was a proof of principle, hence we limited ourselves to the simplest possible application of the VSTM.
-There are many other systems to which the VSTM might be applied, where other considerations may be necessary, including tunneling in a magnetic field and tunneling into a non-Fermi liquid.
-These issues will be subjects of future studies.
+In general, the zero-bias anomaly in tunneling into 2DESs reflects the qualitative effects of Coulomb interactions on the tunneling process.
+While these effects are interesting in their own right, in the context of VSTM they could represent a barrier to obtaining information on single-particle density of states.
+Through an explicit calculation we have shown that in a system where in-plane transport is ballistic and screening is efficient, tunneling is only modestly suppressed by Coulomb effects even in the limit of zero bias.
+This implies that VSTM will be capable of probing the low energy physics of clean 2DESs through tunneling.
+The main purpose of the current paper was a proof of principle, hence we limited ourselves to the simplest possible application of VSTM.
+There are many other systems to which VSTM might be applied where other considerations may be necessary, including tunneling in a magnetic field and tunneling into a non-Fermi liquid.
+These issues will be the subjects of future studies.

 The authors would like to thank Adam Sciambi, Matt Pelliccione, and Mike Lilly for valuable discussions.
 The Virtual STM concept was developed with support from the Center for Probing the Nanoscale, an NSF NSEC, grant PHY-0425897.
-The present work was supported by the Department of Energy, through SIMES at the SLAC National Accelerator Laboratory, grants DE-FG02-06ER46287 and DE-AC02-76SF00515, and through a Lucent Bell Labs Graduate Fellowship.
+The present work was supported by the Department of Energy, through SIMES at the SLAC National Accelerator Laboratory, under DE-FG02-06ER46287 and DE-AC02-76SF00515.
+K. Luna acknowledges support through a Lucent Bell Labs Graduate Fellowship.